All of our projects include extensive evaluation planning done in collaboration with our partners.

 Dissemination and Learning

-PiER has a core philosophy that dissemination and learning are a critical aspect of all evaluation projects.
+The PiER Center has a core philosophy that dissemination and learning are a critical aspect of all evaluation projects.
 Programs will be more effective and sustainable if they are part of an efficient feedback loop where evidence-based evaluation results are shared widely, discussed frequently, and used by programs.
 To accomplish this, we take a multi-modal approach to dissemination and learning.

 Our products provide clear visuals of data to show progress and results throughout a project.